 Normally, you’re sent home the day of the procedure.
 If you experience any bleeding or congestion, that’s entirely normal and will subside after 2 weeks.
 Following the surgery, you might still have sinusitis until the infection is cleared.
 You may also experience bruising or swelling around the eyes or a headache.

 Small burst blood vessels can occur.
 They’ll show up as tiny red spots on your skin.

 The benefits of the surgery far outweigh the risks.
 While the risks are rare, it’s important to speak with your doctor about any potential complications.
 Some possible complications are a hole or tear in your septum, bleeding, a bad response to the anesthesia, or an infection.

-After you’ve arrived home after the surgery, you’ll want to take special care for a few weeks after the surgery.
-You’ll want to keep your head raised when you sleep.
-If you need an extra pillow to prop your head up, that’s an option as well.
-Try to avoid blowing your nose.
+After arriving home, you’ll want to take special care for a few weeks following the surgery.
+You need to keep your head raised when you sleep and we recommend utilizing an extra pillow.
+Try to avoid blowing your nose as well.

-You can expect the recovery to take about a few days, and you can return to work or school that’s sedentary, about a week after the procedure.
+You can expect the recovery to take about a few days.
+You can return to work or school that’s sedentary about a week after the procedure.

-The cost of a septoplasty surgery is varied but you can expect a to pay about $3500 – $11,000.
+The cost of a septoplasty surgery is varied, but you can expect to pay about $3,500 – $11,000.
 The cost will be affected by whether you have insurance or are paying out-of-pocket.